pipegalera/old-website/README.md

-# pipegalera.github.io
+# Pipegalera.com

-My personal website.
+My personal website hosted in this repo and deployed in [Netlify](www.https://www.netlify.com/).

 Theme by  [Isabella Benabaye](https://isabella-b.com/) using Academic Template from Hugo.